Indro (comedian): Later career

-After Pencet Sana Pencet Sini which was released in 1994, Indro together with Dono and Kasino agreed to no longer play in films because at the same time the film business in Indonesia was also sluggish due to the large number of adult-themed films and the invasion of imported films from Hollywood, Bollywood and Hong Kong.
+After Pencet Sana Pencet Sini which was released in 1994, Indro together with Dono and Kasino agreed to no longer play in films because at the same time the film business in Indonesia was also sluggish due to the large number of adult-themed films and the invasion of imported films from Hollywood, Bollywood, and Hong Kong.
 Production was then continued through a television series entitled Warkop DKI which is still being produced by Soraya Intercine Films.
 After Kasino died in 1997 and followed by Dono in 2001, Indro continued to use the group name Warkop even though he was alone.
 The last television series that used the Warkop title that he starred in was Warkop: Cewek OK, Cowok OK, which was released in 2004.

 After a long hiatus, Indro returned to the big screen in 2011 through the film Semesta Mendukung.
 In this film he plays the character of Cak Kumis who comes from East Java.
 Indro later became the executive producer for the Warkop DKI Reborn series, which consisted of four films.
 The character "Indro" himself is played by Tora Sudiro (film 1–2) and Randy Danistha (film 3–4).

 Personal life

 Indro is the son of Moehammad Oemargatab and Soeselia Kartanegara.
-His father is a police officer while his mother is a catering businesswomen.
+His father was a police officer while his mother was a catering businesswomen.
 When he was a child, Indro wanted to follow in his father's footsteps to become an officer, but his parents did not agree.
 Indro's father died in 1968.
 After his father's death, Indro helped his mother run a catering business by becoming a shopper.

 Indro married Nita Octobijanthy in 1981.
-The couple has three children, Handika Indrajanthy Putri, Satya Paramita Hada Dwinita and Harleyano Triandro.
+The couple has three children, Handika Indrajanthy Putrie, Satya Paramita Hada Dwinita, and Harleyano Triandro.
 Indro's second child, Hada Dwinita, was a member of the 2001 National Paskibraka team representing DKI Jakarta.

 On 9 October 2018, Indro's wife died from lung cancer.
 Her body was buried in the Tanah Kusir Public Cemetery, South Jakarta.